fun-with-serverless/building-serverless-using-iac/docs/index.md

 * Individuals with development experience, preferably in Python, although Python knowledge is not mandatory.
 * Those who have worked with AWS services in the past and possess an AWS environment for use.
 * People who have experience with serverless services such as AWS Lambda, S3, and DynamoDB.

+To gain the full benefits from the workshop, it's recommended that you complete all the exercises.